MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltregisterfilter.md

 Every minifilter driver must call <b>FltRegisterFilter</b> from its <b>DriverEntry</b> routine to add itself to the global list of registered minifilter drivers and to provide the Filter Manager with a list of callback functions and other information about the minifilter driver.

-<b>FltRegisterFilter</b> returns an opaque filter pointer for the minifilter driver in *<i>RetFilter</i>.
+<b>FltRegisterFilter</b> returns an opaque filter pointer for the minifilter driver in **RetFilter*.
 This pointer value uniquely identifies the minifilter driver and remains constant as long as the minifilter driver is loaded.
 The minifilter driver should save this pointer, because it is a required parameter for <a href="/windows-hardware/drivers/ddi/fltkernel/nf-fltkernel-fltstartfiltering">FltStartFiltering</a> and <a href="/windows-hardware/drivers/ddi/fltkernel/nf-fltkernel-fltunregisterfilter">FltUnregisterFilter</a>.

 After calling <b>FltRegisterFilter</b>, a minifilter driver typically calls <a href="/windows-hardware/drivers/ddi/fltkernel/nf-fltkernel-fltstartfiltering">FltStartFiltering</a> to begin filtering I/O operations.